jg-digital-media/jgdm_snooker_scorer/readme.md

 + `2` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table. - `12-05-2025`

 + `3` - Ball potting tallies over player 2 ball icons by default.
 They must not be visible until the user of the application clicks the potted ball icon. `Resolved: 20-05-2025`

++ `4` - `#points_remaining` should not be less than 0.
+This bug occurs after the "MISS" button is clicked.
+This should not be possible when the table is cleared and the frame is over.

 ### Future Improvements